 - Numerous testimonials from satisfied clients.

-The Wolper Law Firm is headed by Matthew Wolper, a trial lawyer focusing on securities arbitration and litigation.
+The Wolper Law Firm, P.A. is headed by Matthew Wolper, a trial lawyer focusing on securities arbitration and litigation.
 His specific practice areas are:

 Mr. Wolper earned his bachelor’s degree from Florida State University and his law degree from Nova Southeastern University, where he graduated in the top two percent of his class and was a member of the Nova Law Review.